 There are several types of biting lice that affect chickens and other poultry.
-These are known as ectoparasites or external parasites as they live on the outside of the bird.
+These are known as ecto-parasites or external parasites as they live on the outside of the bird.

 Lice are between 1 to 4mm long depending on the type of louse.
-They can be found crawling on the bird at the base of the feathers but are fast moving so soon move out of the light when feathers are parted.
+They can be found crawling on the bird at the base of the feathers but are fast-moving so soon move out of the light when feathers are parted.
 They spread from bird to bird by direct contact and clumps of eggs are usually found at the base of the feathers below the vent.

-Off the bird lice can survive for a few days so although less likely, can also spread from bird to bird via the hen house or litter.
+Off the bird lice can survive for a few days so although less likely, can also spread from bird to bird via the hen-house or litter.
 Most chickens will have a few lice on them from time to time and won’t be particularly bothered by them but it’s important not to let the numbers get out of control or they will be causing severe irritation and feather loss as they over groom, trying to rid themselves of them.

 On chickens it is usually Menopon gallinae that infects them.
 These are a straw-yellow colour flat louse about 2mm long.
-They are fast moving – if you part the feathers you can see them run for cover amongst feather shafts.
+They are fast-moving – if you part the feathers you can see them run for cover amongst feather shafts.
 Waterfowl usually suffer with shaft lice Holomenopen spp which are dark, thin lice.
 They are longer around 4mm but again soon dash for cover when exposed.
 They can be found on feathers close to the shaft as well as on skin.
 Due to their colour, they are quite hard to spot on dark coloured birds.

-The photo to the right shows louse eggs (called nits) firmly attached to the base of a feather, found below the vent.
+The photo to the right shows louse eggs (called nits) firmly attached to the base of a feather shaft, found below the vent.
 These will take up to 3 weeks to hatch.
 Often, these can be confused with a slightly ‘messy’ bottom and it isn’t until you take a closer look that you can recognise them.

 Nits are very hard to remove, although with care and a little warm soapy water, they can sometimes be broken off with the fingernails bit-by-bit.
 If there are a lots of nits, it is often easier to wait for them to hatch and kill the lice by using a powder approved for dusting on hens or by using drops of Ivermectin on the back of the neck under the guidance of a Vet which is detailed below under ‘Treating Lice’.